 The nearest Sexual Assault Referral Clinic is in Bicester.
-Please telephone 0800 970 9953 to alert the centre to your journey, then call the Lodge and ask for a taxi to be ordered on 'the Solace Fund'.
+For urgent reporting, telephone 0800 970 9953 to alert the centre to your journey, then call the Lodge and ask for a taxi to be ordered on 'the Solace Fund'.
 The taxi is paid for by the College and the process is anonymous.